 logΔLRF2=logσi2+σ2×σe02

-The equation above predicts that form of the threshold logΔLRF2 as a function of covariance scalar σ2 should increase monotonicallyFitting such measurements allows us to check whether the model describes the data as well as to determine the two parameters σi2 and σe02.
+The equation above predicts that form of the threshold logΔLRF2 as a function of covariance scalar σ2 should increase monotonically.
+For small values of σ2 (σ2≪σi2/σe02), the threshold will approach a constant giving logΔLRF2~ logσi2.
+For large values of σ2 (σ2≫σi2/σe02), the quantity logΔLRF2 will approach a straight line of slope 1 in the logσ2 plot.
+Fitting such measurements allows us to check whether the model describes the data as well as to determine the two parameters σi2 and σe02.
 In particular, we can establish the relative contribution of the internal representational variability and external stimulus drive variability in limiting lightness discrimination.
-Indeed, the parameter σe02 quantifies how much the variation in background surface reflectance intrudes on the internal representation zz that mediates the lightness discrimination task, in a manner that may be compared to the intrinsic precision of that representation specified by σi2.
+Indeed, the parameter σe02 quantifies how much the variation in background surface reflectance intrudes on the internal representation z that mediates the lightness discrimination task, in a manner that may be compared to the intrinsic precision of that representation specified by σi2.

 Computational Observer Linear Receptive Field Model: When the external noise added to the images is characterized by a multivariate Gaussian, a simple linear receptive field model of the visual system is equivalent to the SDT model developed above.
 We first develop this equivalence.
 The advantage of the receptive field formulation is that it can be implemented computationally and applied in cases where the external noise is not Gaussian.
 In our case, the fact that we truncate surface reflectances to lie between 0 and 1 to satisfy physical realizability means that the Gaussian characterization is only an approximation, so that adopting the linear receptive field formulation improves the precision of our modeling.
 This approach also allows us to incorporate the Poisson variability of the cone excitations.

-Denote the stimulus image by the column vector I, and the receptive field by the column vector R. The entries of II are the radiant power emitted by the monitor at each image location.
+Denote the stimulus image by the column vector I, and the receptive field by the column vector R. The entries of I are the radiant power emitted by the monitor at each image location.
 The entries of R are the corresponding sensitivities of the linear receptive field to each entry of I. The response of the receptive field is given as ri=RTI+ηi, where ηi is a random variable representing a draw of the internal noise (variance σri2) of the visual system.

 Denote Is0 and Ic0 as the standard and comparison images without external noise.
 External Gaussian noise is added to both Is0 and Ic0, with covariance matrix Σe.
 The external noise need not have zero mean.
 After incorporation of the external noise, the response of the receptive field to the comparison and standard images is given by